9 Surprising Things to Try Before You Buy

 Makeup: You don't have to spend a fortune to look like a million bucks.

 Now that I've reached an age where most people consider me to be a card-carrying adult, I'm making a concerted attempt to get better at makeup.
 In pursuit of this goal, I recently signed up for the makeup subscription service Ipsy.
 Every month I pay $10 and get a new little bag full of both travel and regular-sized beauty products shipped to my house.
 If I love a certain product, I can buy it online for a discount, or find it myself on my next trip to the store.
 No, it's not free, but the even the sample sizes that come inside my monthly bag are usually worth significantly more than $10.
 For example, last month I got a travel-size moisturizer that's currently selling for $13.99, a full-sized bottle of nail polish that retails for $15, a full-size $22 waterproof eyeliner, a full-sized lip gloss that's selling for $13, and a shower moisturizer worth $16.
 I spent $10 on a bag worth around $80, and discovered exciting new products I wouldn't have known to buy otherwise.

 Other beauty subscription services:

-Of course if you want to try out different beauty brands without spending ANY money up front, makeup shops like Sephora and MAC and beauty bars at most major department stores usually offer both free samples of their products and free makeup applications (although you should always tip the makeup artist if you like what s/he does!).
+Of course if you want to try out different beauty brands without spending ANY money up front, makeup shops like Sephora, Benefit Cosmetics, and MAC and beauty bars at most major department stores usually offer both free samples of their products and free makeup applications (although you should always tip the makeup artist if you like what s/he does!).